Paulen101/spotify_with_RFID/README.md

 ### Setup Steps for Arduino

 1. **Hardware Setup:**
    Connect the RFID reader to the Arduino following the wiring diagram provided by your RFID module’s documentation.
+[Last Minute Engineering](https://lastminuteengineers.com/how-rfid-works-rc522-arduino-tutorial/)

 2. **Arduino Code:**
    Upload the provided Arduino sketch (located in the `arduino` folder) to your Arduino board.
 This sketch reads RFID tags and sends the tag data over serial communication to the connected computer.